-- 11. (Q) May a levy be made for current operating expenses of the village when sufficient revenues have not been provided to pay the interest on the village's indebtedness? - (A) No, Article XII, Section 11 of the Ohio Constitution imposes a mandatory duty upon the village to levy the necessary taxes to pay its bonded indebtedness.
+11. (Q) May a levy be made for current operating expenses of the village when sufficient revenues have not been provided to pay the interest on the village's indebtedness?

+treasury belonging to the village?

+(A) No, Article XII, Section 11 of the Ohio Constitution imposes a mandatory duty upon the village to levy the necessary taxes to pay its bonded indebtedness.
 Levies for current operating expenses are not mandatory.